 Why is it important to use a reputable and professional company to design and install your racking and shelving?

 We create racking layouts day in, day out so not only are we much quicker and more efficient, we have a wealth of expertise to draw on having seen what works in practice and what doesn’t.

 At Acorn Storage all our racking layouts are designed to SEMA guidelines and installed by our SEIRS registered installers.
 We’re fully up to date with the latest industry recommendations and HSE regulations so that the racking project meets guidelines for clearance heights between shelves, weight loadings and best practice for staff moving around the warehouse.
 We also have £5million public liability insurance covering installation and products.
 And you’ll have a single point of contact throughout to ensure the racking project runs smoothly.

 Most racking layouts will go through several changes during the project, particularly if there are changes being made to the building’s structure, so it’s our job as racking project managers to problem-solve so that the project meets the deadline, budget and desired end result.

 Is the budget important?

-Most companies use Acorn because we are able to supply quality used and new racking and we’re not tied to any one racking manufacturer or supplier.
-This means we can suggest the most cost-effective storage solution for our customers across a range of suppliers and from our own stocks of new and used racking, which are the largest in the South of England.
+Most companies use Acorn because we are able to supply quality new racking and we’re not tied to any one racking manufacturer or supplier.
+This means we can suggest the most cost-effective storage solution for our customers across a range of suppliers and from our own stocks of new racking, which are the largest in the South of England.
 This extends to our approach to designing the warehouse layout – providing our customer with logical, simple storage solutions that meet their objectives and budgets.

 Our team at Acorn Storage are leading experts in warehouse layout design for pallet racking and shelving.
-We offer a full service including: design; supply of new and quality used pallet racking and shelving; and professional installation.
+We offer a full service including: design; supply of new and quality pallet racking and shelving; and professional installation.